BoxedBrain/pws-docs/README.md

 This is the official documentation page for Password Safe v8!

 Community improvements are encouraged!
 Just click the little pencil mark on the page you'd like to change and submit a pull request.
+Be aware, that the documentation uses [Markup Language](https://www.markdownguide.org/getting-started/).

 If you'd like to do more advanced changes (e.g. adding a page), the [Material for MkDocs documentation](https://squidfunk.github.io/mkdocs-material/getting-started/) and a local test environment using this [docker-compose file](docker-compose.yml) is very helpful.